As of July 1, 2018

 THE MATCH FOUNDATION

 The Match Foundation, Inc. is a Massachusetts not-for-profit corporation and 501(c)(3) tax-exempt entity.
 It was incorporated in 1999, and it is governed by a board of directors with no overlapping board members on the boards of MCPS and SGSE.
 The Foundation does not manage nor does it oversee any aspect of MCPS or SGSE.

-The Foundation has four primarily roles.
+The Foundation has three primarily roles.

 First, the Foundation raises money for MCPS and SGSE and, in particular, helps to structure and fund the real estate transactions that provide facilities for MCPS.